gvbhalerao591/HarmonizationDiagnostics/README.md

 ## Overview

-This library was developed for the streamline analysis and application of harmonisation for MRI data.
+This library is intended for the streamline analysis and application of harmonisation for MRI data.
 Consistent reporting of the different components of batch differences should be carried out both pre and post harmonisation both in order to confirm that harmonisation has been successful but also that harmonisation was needed.
 While this tool was developed for MRI data, there is no reason why it cannot be used in other research scenarios.

 The purpose of harmonisation is to remove technical variation that is driven by differences in how the data was acquired (e.g from different sites) and is seperate from any signals of interest.
 This must be done while preserving important biological signals in the data.